arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 </div>
 </div>

-The content from this talk is also available as [a self-paced online tutorial](@module_link).
+The content from this talk is also available as @module_link

-For all of the files and information from this talk, go to our [GitHub repository for these materials](@repo_link).
+For all of the files and information from this talk, go to our @repo_link

 @end